FAQ's / Frequently Asked Questions

 Coaches help determine the days and times of their team’s practices.
 You will be notified by one of the coaches once they receive their team roster and selects their practice schedule.
 DGSA schedules all practices during the week.
 Team coaches may decide to have additional practices on a weekend day.
 Weekend practices are not normal, but if your player attends she would get that much more field experience.

-Our 8U Farm Division (ages 8 and under) will have one practice during the week and play one game on Wednesday nights and/or Saturday mornings, usually at Cheyenne Elementary School.
+Our 8U Farm Division (ages 8 and under) will have one practice during the week and play one game on Wednesday nights and/or Saturday mornings, usually at Murhpy Park in Peoria.
 Practices are normally scheduled at either 5:45pm or 7:15pm.
 Games will be scheduled on Saturday mornings between 8am and noon and/or Wednesday nights at 5:45pm or 7:15pm.

 Our 10U and 12U divisions will practice and/or play games 2-3 times a week.
 Practices are scheduled based on field availability.
 Games are usually played at Rio Vista Park and/or Pioneer Park.
-Scheduled activities can be Monday, Wednesday and/or Friday evenings at 5:45pm and/or 7:15pm.
-Example: 2 practices/1 game or 2 games/1 practice.
+Scheduled activities can be Monday-Friday with games usually on Wednesdays or Fridays evenings at 5:45pm and/or 7:15pm.

 Our 14U/16U divisions (for players older than 12 years of age) will be the same as 10U/12U, except games will be played on Tuesdays and Thursdays at Rio Vista Park, Pioneer Park or both.
 Spring season starts later than the other divisions due to the high school ball schedules.